Summer snack packs for children in need in Maple Ridge and Pitt Meadows - Maple Ridge News

 The program started last week, and will run until the end of the summer.

-“We purchased already a whole bunch of supplies whenever they are on sale,” said Ineke Boekhorst, president of Meadowridge Rotary, which launched the Starfish Backpack project in Maple Ridge and Pitt Meadows at the end of September.
+“We purchased already a whole bunch of supplies whenever they are on sale,” said Ineke Boekhorst, president of Meadowridge Rotary, which launched the Starfish Backpack project at the end of September.

-The packs are made up of snack items that children can easily access and make themselves.
+The packs are made up of snacks children can easily access and make themselves.

 Meadowridge Rotary donated $3,000 in a presentation on July 18 to Brian Timmins, a board member of the Friends In Need Food Bank, who initiated the program.